Farming in France and French Farm Property

 Subsidies for pig farmers

-For example, pig farmers in France are currently being invited to register requests for subsidies of up to 17,000 Euros to convert their pig accommodation from stalls to "loose housing", as long as they fulfil the requirement of having a minimum 20 sows or 60 pigs, and apply before the 21st November 2012.
-The move is designed to bring French pig farmers in line with new European and National standards.
+For example, pig farmers in France were being invited to register requests for subsidies of up to 17,000 Euros to convert their pig accommodation from stalls to "loose housing", as long as they fulfilled the requirement of having a minimum 20 sows or 60 pigs, and applied before the 21st November 2012.
+The move was designed to bring French pig farmers in line with new European and National standards.
+So keep your eye open for similar offers.

 Drought payment for farmers in France

-In view of the fact that 2011 has been a very dry year, a one off drought (sécheresse) payment has been introduced for those registered as farmers who have been affected by this.
-This includes those who have land associated businesses such as equestrian premises who would be equally affected.
-Although claims for this year are now closed, it is encouraging that such schemes are in place to help farmers, in the event that this happens again.
+In view of the fact that 2011 was a very dry year, a one off drought (sécheresse) payment was introduced for those registered as farmers who had been affected by this.
+This included those who had land associated businesses such as equestrian premises who would be equally affected.
+So it is encouraging that such schemes are in place to help farmers, in the event that this happens again.
 The money may not be paid to you in cash.
 As is so often the case in France, it is subtracted from your Taxe Foncière bill (Taxe Foncière and Taxe d'Habitation - property tax in France).

 Contact your local authority to see if you meet the criteria